 Meet at least bimonthly or to the extent needed to support accomplishment of the purpose and goals of the coalition.
 In order to conduct any formal business on behalf of the coalition, a quorum of Leadership Team members must be present.
 Quorum is defined as representation by more than half of active work groups and at least two Executive Committee members.
 On any issue requiring a vote, each member of the Executive Committee and the Chairs of the Work Groups (or their designee) are eligible to cast a vote.
 All decisions will be made by a simple majority of those voting.

 Develop and maintain the coalition’s work plan and recommend periodic updates to the coalition.

+The Leadership Team shall establish, maintain, and when applicable, disband, work groups and ad hoc committees.

 Develop processes to ensure ongoing input from coalition members and the community.